prisma/benching_setup/README.md

 ## Requirements

 - Digital Ocean CLI is installed and set up.
-The API Token can be found in 1Password.
+An API Token can be created [here](https://cloud.digitalocean.com/settings/api/tokens).
 - The SSH Key `prisma_digital_ocean` is in your `~/.ssh` folder.
-This is also in 1Password.
+This can be found in 1Password.

 ## Usage